 VIDEO RECIPE: Chocolate Peanut Butter Crunch Cake

 In her recipe, Alejandra Ramos uses full fat Greek yogurt for a soft, moist cake and adds a cup of coffee to to the batter which heightens the chocolate flavor of the cocoa.
-Topped with a crunchy peanut butter frosting and chopped nuts, one taste of this cake is a bite full of yummy.
+Topped with a Peanut Butter & Co Crunch Time frosting and chopped nuts, one taste of this cake is a bite full of yummy.

 For the cake